Title IX: Sexual Violence

 Special Guidance Concerning Complaints of Sexual Violence

 If you are the victim of sexual violence, do not blame yourself.
 Sexual violence is never the victim’s fault.
-ARCOM recommends that you immediately go to the emergency room of a local hospital and contact local law enforcement, in addition to making a prompt complaint under this policy.
-You also should do everything possible to preserve evidence by making certain that the crime scene is not disturbed.
+ACHE and ARCOM recommend that you immediately go to the emergency room of a local hospital and contact local law enforcement, in addition to making a prompt complaint under this policy.
+Victims should also do everything possible to preserve evidence by making certain that the crime scene is not disturbed.
 Victims of sexual violence should not bathe, urinate, douche, brush teeth, or drink liquids until after they are examined and, if necessary, a rape examination is completed.
 Clothes should not be changed.
 When necessary, seek immediate medical attention at an area hospital and take a full change of clothing, including shoes, for use after a medical examination.

 Once a complaint of sexual violence is made, the complainant has several options such as, but not limited to: